liflab/beepbeep-3-book/markdown/README.md

 *Palettes* are additional JAR files that provide complementary functionalities to BeepBeep.
 Most of the <!--\index{palettes} palettes-->palettes<!--/i--> that will be used in this book can be downloaded from a sibling palette repository, located at [https://github.com/liflab/beepbeep-3-palettes](https://github.com/liflab/beepbeep-3-palettes).
 The *Releases* page of this repository offers a large zip file, inside which each individual palette is a single JAR file.
 Palettes can be loaded into a project in the same way as BeepBeep's main JAR file.
 Note that palettes are not stand-alone: your project still requires `beepbeep-3.jar` even if you include palettes into it.
 For this reason, palettes are also sensitive to the version of the main JAR that you are using; attempting to load a palette compiled for an older version of BeepBeep may create errors, and vice versa.
 You should not experience these problems if you use the latest versions.

+## How to read this book

+The first part of this book (chapters 2 to 5) is organized in a roughly linear fashion: each chapter builds on notions that have been covered in the previous one.

+- Chapter 2 describes the very basic concepts of BeepBeep's operation: streams, pipes, processors, pushing and pulling events, and composition.
+You will not understand anything of the rest of this book before first going through this chapter!
+- Chapter 3 describes the general-purpose `Function` and `Processor` objects that are provided in the system's core.
+You will learn how to trim, filter and slice event streams, apply functions and sliding windows to events, and so on.
+Virtually any BeepBeep program involves one of the objects described in this chapter.
+- Chapter 4 describes some more functions and processors specific to particular use cases, such as processing character strings or manipulating collections of objects.
+It also gives more details about more technical features of `Processor` objects, such as how to copy them, or call their functions across multiple threads.
+- Chapter 5 leaves BeepBeep's core, and describes the functionalities provided by a standard set of palettes that have been developed alongside the main software.
+Not all palettes may be interesting to you, so each section of this chapter is written so as to be relatively independent of the others.

+The second part of the book (chapters 6 to 8) is made of independent chapters covering other aspects of BeepBeep.

+- Chapter 6 mixes all the content of the previous chapters together, and shows a number of more complex use cases that illustrate the capabilities of BeepBeep and its standard palettes.
+You will learn how BeepBeep can be used to perform runtime monitoring in a video game, process telemetry from a space probe, or analyze the power consumption of home appliances, among other things.
+- Chapter 7 is intended for developers of BeepBeep.
+It shows how Java programmers can easily create their own `Processor` and `Function` objects, package them into their own palette, and make them interact with other BeepBeep objects.
+- Chapter 8 concentrates on one particular BeepBeep palette, called *DSL*.
+Rather than piping processors directly using Java, this palette makes it possible for end-users to define the syntax of a custom language, and to write an *interpreter* that builds processor chains automatically from expressions of that language.

+Finally, the book ends with a few appendices that are meant as a reference.

+- Appendix A defines the broad guidelines for drawing processor chains similar to the illustrations shown throughout this book.
+- Appendix B is an illustrated glossary listing all the `Processor` and `Function` objects provided by BeepBeep and its palettes, and which are mentioned somewhere in the book.
+For each of them, it shows the standard picture used to represent them and provides a short definition.
+- Appendix C is a list of references to books and scientific papers providing more details about some of the topics discussed in this book.

 ## Code examples and exercises

 Most of the code examples in this book are also available online in a single big project.
 This project can be downloaded from <!--\index{GitHub} GitHub-->GitHub<!--/i--> at [https://github.com/liflab/beepbeep-3-examples](https://github.com/liflab/beepbeep-3-examples).
 The project contains an extensive Javadoc documentation of every file, which can be explored online at [https://liflab.github.io/beepbeep-3-examples](https://liflab.github.io/beepbeep-3-examples).